Kukuiola Emergency Shelter and Assessment Center

 Located off Kealakehe Parkway south of the West Hawai‘i Civic Center, the State land is under Executive Order to the Hawaiʻi Housing Finance and Development Corporation and leased to the County of Hawai‘i.

-Phase 1 of the Project includes construction of 16 emergency shelter units, an approximately 2,000-square-foot assessment center, shared community restroom facilities with showers, a 1,400-square-foot community center and shared kitchen space, office space for case management services and other resources to be delivered on site, a manager’s unit, and open space for community building activities.
+The Project includes construction of 16 emergency shelter units, an approximately 2,000-square-foot assessment center, shared community restroom facilities with showers, a 1,400-square-foot community center and shared kitchen space, office space for case management services and other resources to be delivered on site, a manager’s unit, and open space for community building activities.

 Project Status